konaindev/React-Django/data/README.md

 Data that can be loaded with `manage.py loaddata data/dumped/foo.json`

-The most interesting data here is basline and performance input data for Two Linoln Towers (`data/dumped/2-lincoln.json`).
-We should make sure to keep this up to date as we migrate our schema.
+The most interesting data here is `data/dumped/latest.json` which is periodically updated to contain something like our actual production database, for testing purposes.

 All dumpdata files include a Django superuser with email `test@psl.com` and password `test1234`.